apache/subversion/tools/server-side/svnpubsub/README.txt

   just returns if the wc is disabled (eg. could not find wc dir)
 - figure out way to avoid the ASF-specific PRODUCTION_RE_FILTER (a base path exclusion list should work for the ASF)
-- ensure the reconnection logic is robust enough for the ASF to disable daily restarts
-  (currently we think our network interfaces occasionally stall for a minute or two and it has something to do with our switches)
 - add support for SIGHUP to reread the config and reinitialize working copies
 - joes will write documentation for svnpubsub as these items become fulfilled
 - make LOGLEVEL configurable